Career lattice

 • An entry-level marketing assistant moves into an entry-level social media position to enhance their social media knowledge.
 From there, they transition into an entry-level data analyst role to gain the analytical skills they need to progress into senior marketing positions

-The diagram below illustrates how an employee may shift laterally into a different field (ex. from HR Specialist to Learning & Development Coordinator) or vertically to higher levels of authority (ex. from HR Business Partner to Senior Business Partner) in different stages of their career.
+The diagram below further illustrates how an employee may shift laterally into a different field (ex. from HR Specialist to Learning & Development Coordinator) or vertically to higher levels of authority (ex. from HR Business Partner to Senior Business Partner) in different stages of their career.

-Example of a career lattice.
+An example of a career lattice.

 011002000119a-performancemanagement-fullwidth-1